IGH Knowledge translation

-At the core of IGH’s mission is a commitment knowledge translation (KT), which CIHR defines as, "a dynamic and iterative process that includes synthesis, dissemination, exchange and ethically-sound application of knowledge to improve the health of Canadians, provide more effective health services and products and strengthen the health care system.”
+At the core of IGH’s mission is a commitment to knowledge translation (KT), which CIHR defines as “a dynamic and iterative process that includes synthesis, dissemination, exchange and ethically-sound application of knowledge to improve the health of Canadians, provide more effective health services and products and strengthen the health care system.”

 - incorporating KT as an integral component of all IGH strategic initiatives